Len Chandler

-Len Hunt Chandler, Jr. (born May 27, 1935), better known as Len Chandler, is a folk musician from Akron, Ohio.

-Biography
+Len Hunt Chandler Jr. (May 27, 1935 – August 28, 2023) was an American folk singer, songwriter, and civil rights activist.
+Chandler was known for his powerful voice and socially conscious songs.

+Early life and education

+Chandler was born in Akron, Ohio in 1935.
 He showed an early interest in music and began playing piano at age 8.
 Studying classical music in his early teens, he learned to play the oboe so he could join the high school band, and during his senior year joined the Akron Symphony Orchestra.

 He eventually earned his B.A. in Music Education from the University of Akron, moved to New York City, and received an M.A. from Columbia University.

+Career and activism

 By the early 1960s, Chandler began to get involved in the Civil Rights Movement.
-He sang at demonstrations and rallies and won a reputation as a protest songwriter.
-One of his most famous songs was "Beans in My Ears", which was covered by the Serendipity Singers, as well as Pete Seeger.
+He sang at demonstrations and rallies and gained a reputation as a protest songwriter.

+One of his most famous songs was "Beans in My Ears", which was covered by the Serendipity Singers as well as by Pete Seeger.
 He also served as one of the original crew members of Seeger's CLEARWATER organization, working to save the environment around the Hudson River Valley.
-One of Chandler's song entitled "Run Come See the Sun", was sung by Pete Seeger at the Sanders Theater in Boston in the year 1980.
-This song had a repeated phrase, which built up the harmony as well.
-(Source: Pete Seeger concert at the Sanders Theater, released on Smithsonian Folkways Records.)
+Pete Seeger sang one of Chandler's songs, entitled "Run Come See the Sun", at the Sanders Theater in Boston in 1980.

-Chandler was also a performer in the traveling anti-war troupe F.T.A., which was organized by Jane Fonda in 1971.
+Chandler was also a performer in the travelling anti-war troupe F.T.A., which was organized by Jane Fonda in 1971.
 With Holly Near and Rita Martinson, the group toured the United States and bases throughout the Pacific Rim.
-The travels were filmed, however the documentary was pulled from theatres a week after its release due to the controversy surrounding Fonda's visit to Hanoi.
+Their travels were filmed; however, the documentary was pulled from theatres a week after its release due to the controversy surrounding Fonda's visit to Hanoi.